Skip to main content

 This will open the following form.

-Defining the project number format involves:
+Defining the number format for projects and change orders involves:

 • Adding one or more naming blocks